 Caregiving responsibilities at the request of the faculty member

 Timing of activities (e.g., publication and grant deadlines, course load in given terms, and promotion review dates)

-Job description
+Supervision expectations including type of supervision, licensing/credentialing expectations for supervision, on call expectations for supervision, and administrative expectations related to supervision such as new supervisor training Position description

-In the Fall prior to the next academic year, all faculty members in COE academic units will submit their anticipated instructional, research, and service activities to their respective department heads using a consistent template (see appendix A).
+In the Winter and Spring prior to the next academic year, all core instructional faculty members in COE academic units will be invited to submit their anticipated instructional, research, and service activities to their respective department heads using a consistent template (see appendix A).
+Internal timelines for this activity will include a final deadline for submission and changes.
 Submitted workload activities will include any specific considerations and/or preferences that the faculty member would like the Department to be aware of for the upcoming year, along with any internal or external activities that may require a workload that deviates from the standard workload of the department.
-Department heads will consider this information and work with faculty to revisit and revise anticipated workloads as they create instructional assignments that work across all department/program faculty.
+Department heads will consider this information and work with the faculty member to revisit and revise anticipated workloads as they create instructional assignments that work across all department/program faculty.
+Department heads may consult with program directors as part of their decision making.
 Consistent with the guidelines in the CBA, when assigning professional responsibilities, in each assignment, department heads will also consider and be prepared to transparently share the influence of items such as:

 Instruction, research, and service needs of the College, Department, and/or Research Unit

-Equity of faculty assignments in terms of the type of class (e.g., practicum/supervision versus regular format classes) and student enrollment in classes
+Equity of faculty assignments in terms of the type of class (e.g., practicum/supervision versus regular format classes), number of new class preparations, and student enrollment in classes

 Faculty members’ qualifications, expertise, or potential to acquire the appropriate expertise